ViewComponent/view_component/README.md

 ```

 Content for content areas can be passed as arguments to the render method or as named blocks passed to the `with` method.
-The allows a few different combinations of ways to render the component.
+This allows a few different combinations of ways to render the component:

-##### Required Render argument optionally overridden or wrapped by a named block
+##### Required render argument optionally overridden or wrapped by a named block

 `app/components/modal_component.rb`:
 ```ruby